The Montauk Project at Camp Hero: Legend, History & Visiting Info

 Did secret experiments really happen here?

 No verified evidence has surfaced.
-The claims come chiefly from 1990s books that present anecdotal memories and speculative narratives, not documented records.
+The claims come chiefly from late-20th-century books and anecdotal accounts, not documented historical records.

 What was Camp Hero actually used for?

-WWII coastal artillery (16-inch and 6-inch gun batteries) and, later, Cold War radar surveillance as Montauk Air Force Station.
+Its documented roles were WWII coastal defense and, later, Cold War radar surveillance as Montauk Air Force Station.

 What is SAGE and how does it relate?

-SAGE (Semi-Automatic Ground Environment) was the pioneering U.S. air-defense computer network that linked long-range radars to command centers.
-Montauk’s radar history sits within that broader air-defense mission.
+SAGE, short for Semi-Automatic Ground Environment, was the U.S. air-defense computer network that linked radar sites to command centers.
+Montauk’s radar history fits into that broader mission.

 Can I go inside the radar tower?